dclfbk/coolcitytrack/docs/stateoftheart.md

 - *Lesson learned*: it is important to understand whether climate shelters in Barcelona meet the needs of all residents, including the most marginalized people (in this case people living in the La Prosperitat neighborhood), so we can be sure that there is intersectional climate justice.
 There are intersecting vulnerabilities due to gender, class, migrant status, and other factors, which shape thermal (dis)comfort experiences and could be a reason for heat and cold inequalities.
 There should be attention to developing more equitable and inclusive adaptation strategies in order to avoid problems of distributive, procedural, and recognition justice.
 Every citizen should be aware of the existence of climate shelters, which should be present in all areas of the city

+### RESILIENT AND SUSTAINABLE CITIES: RESEARCH, POLICY AND PRACTICE - Chapter 16 - For a close and livable public space: four proposals in Barcelona
+(Pages 295-304)
+- *Authors*: Miguel Y. Cárdenas Mayorga and Maria Pia Gravante Fontana
+- *Year*: 2023
+- *Abstract*: The decarbonization and humanization of cities require actions to promote active mobility and improve public space.
+Strategic responses to socio-spatial inequality and urban environmental imbalance must be proposed.
+Proposals in Barcelona, such as the systematization of the so-called “superblocks” are already well recognized.
+However, there are other innovative studies and projects that introduce new approaches, methods, and instruments that promote neighborhood life and urban proximity: The “Civic axes for stitching neighborhoods” for Meridiana Ave; the “Network of neighborhood centralities” for the Poblenou-22@ school network; the “Urban strip to make neighborhoods” for Perú-Paraguay street, and the “Climate shelter school network strategy” for the microclimatic management of Barcelona.
+Studies that exemplify how the use of operational cartographic atlases and models that analyze reality, with parameters and indicators to identify urban patterns, are a useful tool for urban design.
+- *Lesson learned*:

+### Environmental quality characterization of public schools transformed into climate shelters in Barcelona: A pilot innovative study
+https://www.researchgate.net/publication/354081075_Environmental_quality_characterization_of_public_schools_transformed_into_climate_shelters_in_Barcelona_A_pilot_innovative_study   (full text requested, waiting for the answer)
+- *Authors*:
+- *Year*:
+- *Abstract*:
+- *Lesson learned*:

+## Others
 ### Urban heat resilience at the time of global warming: evaluating the impact of the urban parks on outdoor thermal comfort
 - *Authors*: Farshid Aram, Ebrahim Solgi, Ester Higueras Garcia and Amir Mosavi
 - *Year*: 2020